 - Mazinger Z: Mykene Mechanical Beast.
 Old myths assured an ancient, allegedly lost Greek civilization called Mykene lived on the island of Bardos used metallic giants shot flames from their chests to defend their land.
 Big Bad and Mad Scientist Dr. Hell pondered maybe the myths might be true.
 Unfortunately for everybody, the old legends were indeed right, and he found an army of ancient, forgotten Humongous Mecha under the ruins of the island.
 However it is a subversion, since like it was seen in Great Mazinger, the Mykene civilization still existed, and throughout millennia had dramatically improved their technology, and compared with their newest mechas, the giant robots Dr. Hell found were ancient, outdated, mountain sized piles of scrap.

-- One Piece has, as part of its Myth Arc, the existence of three super weapons, Pluton, Uranus, and Poseidon that are so powerful they make the Navy's Buster Call (which is an order to summon ten massive battleships to an island to incinerate it) look mundane.
+- One Piece has, as part of its Myth Arc, the existence of three super weapons, Pluton, Uranus, and Poseidon that are so powerful they make the Marine's Buster Call (which is an order to summon ten massive battleships to an island to incinerate it) look mundane.
 They are so rare, powerful, and difficult to obtain that one villain tries to conquer an entire country just to facilitate finding one.
 So far we know Pluton is a battleship of some kind and Poseidon is the Mermaid Princess' ability to command the Sea Kings.